 Original budget compared to final budget.
-During 2015, the Board revised the District's budget.
+During 2016, the Board revised the District's budget.
 Budget amendments were to reflect changes in programs and related funding.
-The difference between the original budget and the final amended budget was a decrease of \$0.8 million or 0.4% in total General Fund revenues and an increase of \$0.5 million or 0.2% in total General Fund budgeted expenditures.
+The difference between the original budget and the final amended budget was an increase of \$1.9 million or 0.8% in total General Fund revenues and an increase of \$1.8 million or 0.7% in total General Fund budgeted expenditures.
+The increase in revenues was due to a higher collection rate of property taxes, while the expenditure increase was due to an adoption of elementary math textbooks.

 Final budget compared to actual results.
-Even with these adjustments, actual expenditures were \$6.7 million or 2.9% less than final budgeted amounts.
-The most significant variance was \$4.9 million in instruction due to employee benefit costs being less than anticipated as well as schools not spending their full budgeted amounts for supplies and textbooks.
-Conversely, actual revenues were \$2.1 million or 0.9% less than final budgeted amounts which primarily resulted from expenditure-driven federal and state grants that are included in the budgets at their full amounts.
+Even with these adjustments, actual expenditures were \$3.0 million or 1.2% less than final budgeted amounts.
+The most significant variance was \$3.1 million in instruction due to employee benefit costs being less than anticipated as well as schools not spending their full budgeted amounts for supplies and textbooks.
+Actual revenues were \$1.5 million or 0.6% more than final budgeted amounts.
+Variances in state and federal revenues primarily result from expenditure-driven grants that are included in the budgets at their full amounts.
 Such grants are recognized when the qualifying expenditures are incurred and all other grant requirements are met; unspent grant amounts are carried forward and included in the succeeding year's budget.
-Therefore, actual grant revenues and expenditures are normally less than amounts budgeted.